gkdivya/EVA/7_AdvancedConcepts/Readme.md

 As per our initial analysis, we can see that the model is facing difficulty in learning cat and dog images, as there are more similarities between those images.

-## About code and folder structure
+## Folder structure
-The final notebook is [here](https://github.com/gkdivya/EVA/blob/main/7_AdvancedConcepts/CIFAR10_Image_Classification.ipynb) and code for individual experiments for each advanced convolutions can be found [here](https://github.com/gkdivya/EVA/tree/main/7_AdvancedConcepts/experiments), we have used below modularised structure for this assignment
+We have used below modularised structure for this assignment

     |── config
     |   ├── config.yaml